wongsyrone/Paragon-DKMS/README.md

 ##### Support DKMS framework on Ubuntu 12.04 LTS, you need Express(FREE) version to do this trick. :)

+## Kernel Supported

+Paragon-express-8.9.0 ... supported up to Linux 3.11.x, be careful when you upgrade your Linux distribution.

 ## Usage

 **YOU MUST EXECUTE ./uninstall.sh FIRST!!!**